-- Where the application is for housing in Independent Living Schemes (see section 5.2.8) and some housing for older people.
-AND - The applicant will benefit from this type of accommodation.
-OR - Where the property is advertised under our low demand direct let scheme.
+We will make exceptions where the application is for housing in Independent Living Schemes (see section 5.2.8) and some housing for older people and they will benefit from this type of accommodation, or where the property is advertised under our low demand direct let scheme.

-In these circumstances, where we accept an owner occupier or applicant with high income, assets, or savings onto the register and we determine that they can meet their rehousing need in other ways, we will place them in Band 4.
+Where we accept an owner occupier or applicant with high income, assets, or savings onto the register and we determine that they can meet their rehousing need in other ways, we will place them in Band 4.